jippi/awesome-nomad/README.md

 - [let-sh/nomad-deploy-result-action](https://github.com/let-sh/nomad-deploy-result-action) - A GitHub action for automating Nomad deploys with GitOps.
 - [koyeb/kreconciler](https://github.com/koyeb/kreconciler) - A library for building operators and reconcilers on top of Nomad (or other schedulers).
 - [Roblox/nomad-node-problem-detector](https://github.com/Roblox/nomad-node-problem-detector) - A tool used to detect problems on Nomad nodes based on user-defined health checks.
+- [hashicorp/nomad-pack](https://github.com/hashicorp/nomad-pack) - An official templating tool and package manager for Nomad, currently a Tech Preview.

 ## Tutorials